maderarasto/ts-create-game/readme.md

 ⌛ Entities for representation of static and movable objects<br />
 ⌛ Commands a command queue for simple execution of entity actions<br />
 ⌛ Input controller for simple registration input keys for player<br />
-⌛ Application states and state stack
+⌛ Application states and state stack<br />
 ⌛ UI library for simple rendering elements such as texts, static images, ...<br />
 ⌛ Collision systemm<br />
 ⌛ Animation using spritesheet<br />